ArticySoftware/Articy3ImporterForUnreal/README.md

 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "HeadMountedDisplay", "ArticyRuntime" });
 ```
 NOTE:
-> This will tell to Unreal Engine build tool to take in account the Articy Dll when building project, otherwise Unreal build will fail.
+> This will tell to Unreal Engine build tool to take in account the Articy DLL when building project, otherwise Unreal build will fail.

 6. Do a fresh build of the project inside Visual studio.